-Matthew Steger, inspector/owner of WIN Home Inspection has been trained and certified by the Infrared Training Center (ITC) to perform Infrared Thermography.
+Matthew Steger, inspector/owner of WIN Home Inspection has been trained and certified by the Infrared Training Center (ITC) to perform Infrared Thermography; he is a Certified Level 1 Infrared Thermographer.
 Examples with photos of just some of the issues that we have found by using infrared technology are shown below under "Some Infrared Thermography Applications".

 Heat is energy and is continually moving to an object or surface with less heat.
 Once two nearby objects are at the exact same temperature, there will be no further heat transfer between these two objects.
 Also, there is no such thing as 'cold'.
 Cold is just a relative term meaning a lower amount of heat energy compared to a warmer object.
 For infrared technology to work properly, objects must be at different temperatures.
-If you were to walk into a room where everything was the same temperature, IR technology wouldn't be of much use since the infrared camera would see most (or all) of the objects at near the same temperature.
+If you were to walk into a room where everything was the same temperature, IR technology wouldn't be of much use since the infrared camera would essentially just see one temperature (all items with the same amount of heat).
 Luckily, in homes and other buildings there are various components such as walls, ceilings, plumbing, electrical wiring, heating/cooling equipment, and insulation.
 Each of these systems and components relate with heat energy in some way and how well these systems deal with heat energy is where infrared technology comes in.

 Moisture within a building can damage building components and can lead to rot and/or mold.
 Quick moisture detection is key to minimizing potential damage and repair costs.
-An infrared thermography camera can see the heat transfer characteristics common with moisture and helps show what is wet or damp and what is dry.
+An infrared thermography camera can see the heat transfer characteristics common with water and helps show what is wet or damp and what is dry.
+Keep in mind, IR cameras don't see water, per se, but they see the evaporative cooling related to the water.

 Thermography is defined as obtaining and analyzing thermal information using a non-contact thermal imaging device.
 An infrared camera does not measure temperature.
 Instead, it measures heat energy.
 Infrared technology doesn't see through walls and isn't X-ray vision nor is it night vision, but instead allows the user to examine the heat transfer characteristics of the objects around us.
 Thermal imaging can work in complete visual darkness since the visual light spectrum (what we can see with our eyes) and infrared spectrum are at different wavelengths (approx. 0.4 to 0.75 micrometers for visual energy vs. 1 to 1000 micrometers for infrared energy).
 The type of infrared thermography cameras that most thermographers use measure IR energy in the 8~12 micrometer "long-wave" wavelength range.